ahertel/Amazon-Fresh-Whole-Foods-delivery-slot-finder/README.md

-# Whole Foods/Amazon Fresh Delivery Slot Finder
+# Amazon Fresh/Whole Foods Delivery Slot Finder
 An ApplesScript that finds available delivery slots for Amazon's Whole Foods delivery and Amazon Fresh services.

 ## How it works: